Consensus conditions of continuous-time multi-agent systems with time-delays and measurement noises

 So far lots of achievements have been made in the research of consensus problems of multi-agent systems with time-delays. \cite{Olfati-Saber2004} presented that small time-delay does not affect the consensus property of the protocol. \cite{LR2014IEEEAC} studied a constrained consensus problem for multi-agent systems in unbalanced networks in the presence of time-delays.
 For the case of distributed time-delays, \citet*{MPA2011} showed that the consensus for single integrator multi-agent systems can be reached under the same conditions as the delay-free case.
 For the high-order linear multi-agent systems, the time-delay bound was investigated in \citet*{CO2011,WZFZ2017}.
 The mentioned papers above are for the continuous-time models.
 For the discrete-time models, we refer to \citet*{SLX2011SICON,HC2014,SN2013} and the references therein.

 Additive and multiplicative noises have been used to model the measurement uncertainties in multi-agent systems.
-Different form the deterministic consensus dynamics, in the presence of noises, the convergence of stochastic consensus dynamics presents various kinds of probabilistic meanings, where the almost sure consensus and the mean square consensus are of the most practical interest.
-Note that mean square convergence and almost sure convergence can not generally imply each other (see \cite{Mao2007}).
-So analyzing the relationship between the two kinds of stochastic consensus are imperative and important.
-To date, many literature has been devoted to stochastic consensus analysis of multi-agent systems with measurement noises.
+Different from the deterministic consensus dynamics, in the presence of noises, the convergence of stochastic consensus dynamics presents various kinds of probabilistic meanings, where the almost sure consensus and the mean square consensus are of the most practical interest.
+Note that mean square convergence and almost sure convergence cannot generally imply each other (see \cite{Mao2007}).
+So analyzing the relationship between the two kinds of stochastic consensus is imperative and important.
+To date, many literatures have been devoted to stochastic consensus analysis of multi-agent systems with measurement noises.

 Additive noises in multi-agent systems are often considered as external interferences and independent of agents' states.
 For discrete-time models, distributed stochastic approximation method was introduced for multi-agent systems with additive noises, and mean square and almost sure consensus conditions were obtained in \citet*{HM2009,KM2009TSP,LZ2010TAC,HDNM2010Automatica,XZX2012TAC,AB2010}.
 For continuous-time models, the necessary and sufficient conditions of mean square average-consensus were obtained in \citet*{LZAutomatica2007,CHTW2011TAC}.
 And the sufficient conditions of almost sure strong consensus were stated in \cite{WZ2009}. \cite{TL2015} gave the relationship between the convergence rate of the consensus error and a representative class of consensus gains in both mean square and probability one.